 Replication studies using Duncker’s original experiments on functional fixedness (similar to the candle problem, where the box was pre-utilized as a container for tacks and not offered as a unique resource) show using a resource in a particular way in the past can promote functional fixedness.

-These studies are in line with the essence of Einstellung Effect – expertise and repeated formulaic practice can hamper creative problem-solving.
+These studies are in line with the Einstellung Effect – expertise and repeated formulaic practice can hamper creative problem-solving.

 The Einstellung Effect is not just modulated by expertise.
-Research shows that positive affect can increase creative problem-solving.
+Research shows that positive affect (good mood) can increase creative problem-solving.

 What happens when someone is monitoring you while problem-solving?
 Workplace simulation research shows that monitoring makes it more difficult for a person to find a pattern solution (a formulaic solution) and reduces the chances of successfully recognizing when a pattern solution fails to solve a problem.